API Reference¶

 from stardag.config import get_config

-Environment Variables (highest priority): STARDAG_PROFILE - Profile name to use (looks up in config.toml) STARDAG_REGISTRY_URL - Direct registry URL override STARDAG_WORKSPACE_ID - Direct workspace ID override STARDAG_ENVIRONMENT_ID - Direct environment ID override STARDAG_API_KEY - API key for authentication STARDAG_TARGET_ROOTS - JSON dict of target roots (override)
+Environment Variables (highest priority): STARDAG_PROFILE - Profile name to use (looks up in config.toml) STARDAG_API_URL - Registry API URL override STARDAG_REGISTRY_URL - Deprecated alias for STARDAG_API_URL STARDAG_WORKSPACE_ID - Direct workspace ID override STARDAG_ENVIRONMENT_ID - Direct environment ID override STARDAG_API_KEY - API key for authentication STARDAG_TARGET_ROOTS - JSON dict of target roots (override) STARDAG_NO_REGISTRY - Set to 1/true to force offline/local mode

 load_config